Excel/VBA Range [11 Examples]

 Columns property of Range Object example

-Similarly, Range.Columns property can be used to select a specific column within the range and perform the desired task.
+Similarly, VBA Range.Columns property can be used to select a specific column within the range and perform the desired task.

 In the example below, we will set the Interior color of 4th column: